seanbreckenridge/exobrain/src/content/notes/process/journaling.md

 - Diary (pocket notebook): present(ish)-day time-bound emotions, feelings/aspirations/wants/fears.
 Anything that I want to get out of my head and onto paper.
 Often this can also be a vlog/voice memo instead, because I feel like I don't want to lose a feeling/thought before I have time to write it down, so I just record myself
 - Journal Ideas (pocket notebook) - A small notebook where I write down small descriptions of memories from the past, or things that I want to write about in my larger journal.
 These are just ideas, not the whole memory.
 My memory of my childhood and in general is quite fragmented, so this is an attempt to recall more of the past.
 - Journal (large notebook): more well formatted, describing specific (recent or past) events and how I felt about things, memories/how I remember things in childhood.
 This is somewhat obviously not ordered, they are just written when a distinct memory surfaces.
-- [Commonplace Books](https://en.wikipedia.org/wiki/Commonplace_book): for notes about factual things, quotes, facts, research that Ive done; things that exist in the world and aren't my own thoughts - unlike the video, I tend to use my exobrain (this website), or just create a file in my ~/Documents folder.
-For larger ideas that I might want to think out, I might use my catchall notebook and then digitize into my exobrain later
+- [Commonplace Books](https://en.wikipedia.org/wiki/Commonplace_book): for notes about factual things, quotes, facts, research that Ive done; things that exist in the world and aren't my own thoughts - unlike the video, I tend to use my notes website (this website), or just create a file in my ~/Documents folder.
+For larger ideas that I might want to think out, I might use my catchall notebook and then digitize into my notes website later

 To summarize: